Everything You've Wanted to Know About Fukuoka (But Couldn't Find Reliable Answers For)

 Q: Is Canal City worth visiting?

 Canal City Hakata is a massive Jon Jerde-designed shopping complex with 250+ shops, free fountain shows every 30 minutes, and the aforementioned Ramen Stadium.
-The architecture alone is worth seeing even if you don't shop — the interior is a canyon of curves with a canal running through it.
-Open 10AM-9PM, 10-minute walk from Hakata Station.
+The architecture alone earns the visit even if you never shop — the interior is a canyon of curves with a canal running straight through it.
+Open 10AM-9PM, a 10-minute walk from Hakata Station.
 Allow 1-2 hours.

 Q: What about Dazaifu Tenmangu?

-The nearby Kyushu National Museum (700 JPY) is worth the combo.
+Pair it with the nearby Kyushu National Museum (700 JPY).
 Allow 3-4 hours total.

 Q: Is Ohori Park worth it?

-If you want a peaceful morning, yes.
-A serene 39-hectare park around a lake modeled on China's West Lake, 15 minutes by subway from Hakata.
+For a peaceful morning, yes.
+This serene 39-hectare park wraps around a lake modeled on China's West Lake, 15 minutes by subway from Hakata.
 The Japanese garden section costs 250 JPY.
 Rowboat rental is 600 JPY for 30 minutes.
-The 2km lakeside path is great for a jog or slow walk.
+The 2km lakeside path is made for a jog or a slow walk.

 Culture & Nightlife